redfin/insist/README.md

 ## What is Insist?

+Insist is an assertion library.
-Insist is an extension of the validation library [Validity](https://github.com/redfin/validity).
+It is an extension of the validation library [Validity](https://github.com/redfin/validity).
 Validity offers fluent, strongly-typed validation of values for Java.
+It also uses the [Patience](https://github.com/redfin/patience) library for testing conditions that eventually become true.
 Insist customizes the failure modes of Validity to more thoroughly remove the failed stack trace.
 It also will throw Throwables from the [opentest4j](https://github.com/ota4j-team/opentest4j) project for consistency with other assertion frameworks.